g-waite/library/README.md

 4. Add new book button so users can add books to the library

-   Haven't used forms in javascript yet, look this up Find a way to translate form data into something the constructor can use.
+   Haven't used forms in javascript yet, look this up <done>
+   Find a way to translate form data into something the constructor can use.
    Currently using a "read/not read" text object for read status.
 Switch to using a button that toggles true/false.